SMSAlert/API-Integration-Sample-Code-PHP/readme.md

 ## Overview

-**Sms Alert PHP library for sending transactional/promotional SMS, through your custom code.
-Easy to integrate, just write 2 lines of code to send SMS.**
+*Sms Alert PHP library for sending transactional/promotional SMS, through your custom code.
+Easy to integrate, just write 2 lines of code to send SMS.*

 ## Paramerer Details

 ```
-username : username of smsalert account
+SMSALERT_USER 	: username of smsalert account
-password : password of smsalert account
+SMSALERT_PWD 	: password of smsalert account
-number   : single or multiple mobile numbers (seperated by comma)
+MOBILENO	: single or multiple mobile numbers (seperated by comma)
-message  : Message Content to be sent
+TEXT	  	: Message Content to be sent
 ```

 ## Usage